Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Reference Implementation

 A proposed implementation for cpython has been provided by @Hels15.
+We will extend this implementation to add an AST node attribute indicating for keywords whether the value was elided.

 References